Jackpotjoy Queen of Bingo

 At the latest quarter of 2016, new Jackpotjoy ads appeared and were supposed to be viewed only online, rather than on TV, like before.
 Slowly, the brand was investigating and looking for new ways of promoting itself.
 It wasn’t about “being traditional” anymore, it was about being original and innovative.
 Although players can’t really see the Queen of Bingo displaying her hard-to-ignore royal presence, online she is still that “brand lesson” that all bingo websites should learn something from.

 At the moment, players can enjoy the presence of the queen as she is the one inviting new members of the operator to sign up and play around with multiple promotions.
-We will all miss The Queen of Walford, sure, but thanks to creative and open minded online bingo operators, we still have the queen on our side.
+We will all miss The Queen of Walford, sure, but thanks to creative and open-minded online bingo operators, we still have the queen on our side, Queen of Bingo Barbara.